Banská Bystrica: History

-The earliest history of Banská Bystrica was connected to the exploitation of its abundant deposits of copper (and to a lesser extent of silver, gold, and iron).
+The earliest history of Banská Bystrica was connected to the extraction of its abundant deposits of copper (and to a lesser extent of silver, gold, and iron).
 The tools used by prehistoric miners at the locality called Špania Dolina have been dated to 2000–1700 BC.
 People of the Lusatian culture built their settlements at Špania Dolina, Horné Pršany, Malachov, and Sásová.
 Ancient hill fort locations are still reflected in the local toponym Hrádok, meaning "a small fort (later: castle)".
 The territory was inhabited by the Celtic tribe of the Cotini (Púchov culture) in the 3rd century BC.
 The Germanic tribe of the Quadi took over the place during the Roman Era, leaving for instance a hoard of silver artifacts in Netopierska jaskyňa (Bat Cave).

 The present city was built upon a former Slavic settlement.
-After the Hungarian conquest of the Carpathian Basin it was incorporated in the Zólyom county of the Kingdom of Hungary.
-The first known stone church was built by Saxon immigrants in the then still independent settlement of Sásová in the first half of the 13th century, when the area belong to the king.
-According to Slovak archaeologists Banská Bystrica started as a permanent settlement in the 9th century.
+After the Hungarian conquest of the Carpathian Basin it was incorporated into Zólyom county of the Kingdom of Hungary.
+The first known stone church was built by Saxon immigrants in the then still independent settlement of Sásová in the first half of the 13th century, when the area belonged to the king.
+According to Slovak archaeologists, Banská Bystrica started as a permanent settlement in the 9th century.
 Other sources claim that due to the attack of Mongols, in 1243–44, the town ceased to exist.
-In 1255 King Béla IV granted Banská Bystrica extensive municipal privileges, in order to attract more skilled settlers.
-Descendants of the German immigrants to this and other counties became later known as the Carpathian Germans.
+In 1255, King Béla IV granted Banská Bystrica extensive municipal privileges to attract more skilled settlers.
+Descendants of the German immigrants to this and other counties later became known as the Carpathian Germans.
 The city flourished as a regional mining center.
 It built the Late Romanesque Church of the Virgin Mary in the second half of the 13th century.
 During the same period, Banská Bystrica obtained its own coat of arms inspired by the coat of arms of the ruling dynasty of the Árpáds, also used as the historical flag of the Kingdom of Hungary.
 The local craftsmen were organized in fifty guilds, with the butchers' guild being the oldest.